michaelschwob/composite-dyadic-models/README.md

 # composite-dyadic-models
-Julia and R Code for Schwob, Hooten, Narasimhan, "Composite Dyadic Models for Spatio-Temporal Data," in review.
+Julia and R Code for Schwob, Hooten, Narasimhan, "Composite Dyadic Models for Spatio-Temporal Data," _Biometrics_, 2024.

 ## aDNA
 Contains the code used to analyze the Bronze Age Europe human genomes.